munificent/craftinginterpreters/book/a-map-of-the-territory.md

 ### Transpilers

-Most languages that "compile"—transform the user's code—translate it into another language at a lower level of abstraction than the input.
+Most languages that "compile" -- transform the user's code -- translate it into another language at a lower level of abstraction than the input.
 Typically, you're taking some high-level human-friendly language and lowering it to machine code or bytecode.